dcbaker/cython/docs/src/userguide/language_basics.rst

 necessary.

 Keep in mind that the rules used to detect such errors are only heuristics.
-Sometimes Cython will complain unnecessarily, and sometimes it will fail to detect a problem that exists.
+Sometimes Cython0 will complain unnecessarily, and sometimes it will fail to detect a problem that exists.
 Ultimately, you need to understand the issue and be careful what you do.